matejklemen/stacked-residual-lstm/README.md

 # Overview
 This repository contains the implementation of stacked residual LSTM seq2seq architecture with focus on paraphrase generation.
-The hope was to reproduce **Neural Paraphrase Generation with Stacked Residual LSTM Networks (Prakash et al., 2016)**, but I am not able to obtain the same results on MSCOCO as many things are ambiguously defined
+The hope was to reproduce **Neural Paraphrase Generation with Stacked Residual LSTM Networks (Prakash et al., 2016)**, but I am not able to obtain the same results on MSCOCO as many things are ambiguously defined.

-Besides the main model type, the implementation can also be used for other various combinations of bidirectional LSTM, LSTM with attention, stacking LSTM and residual LSTM.
+Besides the main model type, the implementation can also be used for other various combinations of bidirectional LSTM, LSTM with attention, stacked LSTM and residual LSTM.

 TODO:
 - improve overall code style + usability of the project
 - add obtained results on COCO for a few models
+- argparse

 # Usage